RobertTDowling/stm32h7-heartrate-monitor/README.md

 * Driving the Display
   * All LED inputs are driven directly from MCU GPIO output pins, which have an assumed lowish current limit of approximately 20mA (FIXME: Check this)
   * Each segment is driven by 1 dedicated output GPIO; each cathode is driven by 8 dedicated output GPIOs to distribute the load
+    * So to turn on a given segment, two GPIO are switched as a pair, one high and one low
   * Display is PWM'd to avoid frying the device
   * Overall refresh rate must exceed visual detection, >50Hz
     * Can drive 7 segments at once, but only 1 digit at a time due to common cathode